Massage Works Dandenong Ranges

 "Oh go see that massage lady I go to!" she said in exasperation.
 That massage lady kept me in the workforce.
 A big "Ahh Haa" moment for me, "Ohhhh...so that's what massage is!!!"

 What can I do?
-What can I do?
 OK...let's try stretching the shoulders.
 So, each day before getting in the ute to go to work, I jumped up to hang off the rafters in the garage.
 It had been a long time since I played on the monkey bars.

 At first the pain and tightness under the arms was too much to hang full body weight.
 After a week the pain disappeared and so did the niggles.
 Once again I was able to work at full capacity.
 As long as I kept stretching and loosening the shoulders I was good.

 This experience brought me to massage as a therapist today.
-It also taught me how blocked Qi circulation can affect adjacent regions of the body.
+It also taught me how blocked energetic Qi flow can affect adjacent regions of the body.
 Tightness due to injury, overwork, adverse weather, and emotional trauma blocks circulation.
 Tissue begins to thicken and harden causing pain and dysfunction and will not return to a healthy state until the blockage is cleared.